cmantuano/askdata-docs/docs/how-to-add-a-new-dataset.md

 Once you have completed you can simply press Save.
 Askdata will discover the dimensions (entities) and measures and build a knowledge graph that can be extended with synonyms and entity relationships over time.

-You can further optimize the Data Consumption experience following [this link](/how-to-configure-your-dataset).
+You can further optimize the Data Consumption experience following [this link](/docs/how-to-configure-your-dataset).

-{% include links.html %}